Farm and Food Council approved, residents wanting action sooner

 The council will consider changing zoning rules.

-“Make it so that urban farms fit into our zoning rules so that more food can be grown in the city,” said the Owner and Operator of RISE Farms and Firefly Farm, Leah Dannar-Garcia.
+“Make it so that urban farms fit into our zoning rules so that more food can be grown in the city,” said Leah Dannar-Garcia, the owner and operator of RISE Farms and Firefly Farm.

 But for residents like Calhoun, he hopes this action happens sooner rather than later.